momokhalil/pyHype/README.md

 ## Current work
 1. Compile gradient and reconstruction calculations with numba
+2. Integrate PyTecPlot to use for writing solution files and plotting
-2. Implement riemann-invariant boundary conditions
+3. Implement riemann-invariant boundary conditions
-3. Create a fully documented simple example to explain usage
+4. Create a fully documented simple example to explain usage
-4. Documentation!!
+5. Documentation!!

 ## Major future work
 1. Use MPI to distrubute computation to multiple processors